The Lavatories Are Now Available

 At left is the men's rooms at Minneapolis-St Paul International Airport where U.S. Senator Larry Craig was arrested for soliciting sexual acts.

-Click here to see the toilet itself, the entrance to the men's room and its location in the busy central concourse of the airport, and to read about the incident.
+The dedicated page shows the toilet itself, the entrance to the men's room and its location in the busy central concourse of the airport, and to read about the incident.

 One airborne toilet that I have used and failed to photograph was the all-metal toilet on board a Syrian Arab Airlines Tupolev Tu-154m.
 Surely it was aluminum, although it had the look of stainless steel.